-What are the essential travel items you need to bring on every trip?
-We investigate and share a list of 21 Travel Necessities that Travelers simply can’t stop buying.
-Like good quality luggage, a decent set of headphones and a portable power charger.
+What are the essential travel items you need to pack on every trip?
+We investigate and share a list of 21 Travel Necessities that travelers typically bring on every trip.
+These include good-quality luggage, a decent set of headphones, and a portable power charger.
+Oh, and a face mask – for now anyway!

-The criteria for inclusion was simple: is this something that is a travel necessity, something that you will use on almost every trip you take.
-Items that are self evident like your toothbrush or clothes, etc, were excluded.
+The criteria for inclusion were simple: is this something that is actually a travel necessity, something that you will use on almost every trip you take.
+Items that are self-evident like your toothbrush or clothes, etc, were excluded.

 Lastly, the items are ranked in loose order of priority.
 Meaning, travelers could focus on just the top 10 if they wanted to.